hadiahmad06/osiris-workout-planner/README.md

    - If this is not possible, I can create my own dataset using statistics online regarding lifts, as well as user data.

 ## Recent Updates

+### Jan 11, 2024
+   - Trying to figure out how I want to store local data and when I want to push it to the cloud.

+Goals for now:
+   - Fix TodayView
+   - Add social page
+   - Allow viewing of logs with StatsView

 ### Jan 9-10, 2024
    - [PlanService](Osiris/Models/Planning/PlanService.swift) was created to track workout plans